chezona/Biomes/README.md

 - **Scoring**: Balance multiple metrics for optimal genetic fitness
 - **Time Limit**: 5 minutes to maximize your civilization score

+## Mobile Support

+Fully optimized for mobile devices with:
+- Responsive touch-friendly interface
+- Landscape and portrait orientation support
+- Optimized layouts for screens as small as 360px
+- Touch feedback and larger tap targets

 ## License

 MIT License - See LICENSE file for details